 While we are all amped up for patio dining to resume soon, we can’t say we won’t shed a tear or two about the end of igloo dining season.
 Most of our favorite igloos close up in March, so make sure to check them out while you still have the chance!

-While some of us our over winter, you can also argue that we didn’t really have a winter.
-Tuesday’s snowstorm is the first monumental snow, coming in at the end of a rather dry winter.
-Take advantage of it and do some of our favorite winter activities!
+While some of us are over winter, you can also argue that we didn’t really have a winter.
+Take advantage the greater snow out west and do some of our favorite winter activities!

 Every day is women’s day for us, but March is an extra special time to celebrate the mothers, daughters, sisters, wives, businesswomen, leaders and female power in your life!
 In honor of International Women’s Day on March 8 we’ve rounded up a list of ways to celebrate and support women and women-owned businesses: